-This program prepares individuals to apply technical skills and knowledge to repair and refinish automobiles.
+The Auto Body program prepares individuals to apply technical skills and knowledge to repair and refinish automobiles.
 Focus is placed on surface preparation, paint mixing, paint matching, paint applying and refinishing.

 Certified Nursing Assistant

-This program prepares students to apply knowledge and skills to assist electricians with wiring methods, materials and associated NEC requirements within residential and commercial wiring practices.
+The Electrician Assistant program prepares students to apply knowledge and skills to assist electricians with wiring methods, materials and associated NED requirements within residential and commercial wiring practices.
 Skills taught include wiring components, wiring methods, cable connections, metering, conduits and bending techniques.

 Ready to Work (RTW)

-This program prepares individuals to apply technical knowledge and skills to drive trucks and buses, delivery vehicles, and other commercial vehicles.
-Successful completers earn a Class A Commercial Driver's License (CDL).
+The Truck Driving program teaches students to drive trucks and buses, delivery vehicles and other commercial vehicles.
+Successful completers earn a a Class A Commercial Driver's License.

-This program prepares individuals to apply technical knowledge and skill to unite or separate parts by heating, using a variety of techniques and equipment, such as brazing, arc, gas, and laser operations.
+The Welding program prepares individuals to unite or separate parts by heating, using a variety of techniques and equipment such as brazing, arc, gas and laser operations.